allenyin/allen_wireless/README.md

 * `13 y4(n-2)`: Last time step's output of the fourth biquad.

+The ability to inspect all these intermediate values provide great debugging value.

 Below the four waveform displays is the raster display, which shows detected neural spikes as blue or yellow dots.
 The four horizontal red lines indicate the channels whose waveforms are currently displayed.
 The vertical red line indicates the current time.

 The `zoom` selection box sets the time length of the the displayed data for the waveform display (see `zoomSpinCB()` in `src/gtkclient.cpp`).